-A. Unloading Semi-Automatic Pistols
+- A. Unloading Semi-Automatic Pistols

-- 1. Unloading - a.
-Point the muzzle in a safe direction. - b.
-Remove the magazine from the pistol. - c.
-Work the slide backwards to eject any round in the chamber.
-Do not attempt to catch or prevent the round from falling to the ground.
-Allow the round to fall to the ground. - d.
+- 1. Unloading

+- a.
+Point the muzzle in a safe direction

+- b.
+Remove the magazine from the pistol

+- c.
+Work the slide backwards to eject any round in the chamber

+- (1) Do not attempt to catch or prevent the round from falling to the ground

+- (2) Allow the round to fall to the ground

+- d.
 Use the slide stop to lock the slide back.
-Visually and physically inspect the chamber. - e.
-Any instructions related to manufacture or agency procedures.
+Visually and physically inspect the chamber

+- e.
+Any instructions related to manufacture or agency procedures

-B. Loading Semi-Automatic Pistols
+- B. Loading Semi-Automatic Pistols

-- 1. Point the muzzle in a safe direction. - 2.
-With the slide locked back. - a.
-Insert a loaded magazine into the magazine well and push firmly until it locks into place. - b.
-Release the slide by either using the slide release lever or grabbing the serrated portion of the slide and pulling it back to chamber a round. - 3.
-With the slide forward in battery. - a.
-Insert a loaded magazine into the magazine well and push firmly until it locks into place. - b.
-Grasp the slide by the serrated portion and pull it all the way back.
-Release it and let the spring action carry the slide forward. - c.
-Engage any appropriate safety or de-cocking lever. - C. Tactical Reloading a Semi-Automatic Pistol: Advantages and Disadvantages - 1.
+- 1. Point the muzzle in a safe direction

+- 2. With the slide locked back - a.
+Insert a loaded magazine into the magazine well and push firmly until it locks into place - b.
+Release the slide by either using the slide release lever or grabbing the serrated portion of the slide and pulling it back to chamber a round - 3.
+With the slide forward in battery - a.
+Insert a loaded magazine into the magazine well and push firmly until it locks into place - b.
+Grasp the slide by the serrated portion and pull it all the way back - c.
+Release the slide and let the spring action carry the slide forward - d.
+Engage any appropriate safety or de-cocking lever - C. Tactical Reloading a Semi-Automatic Pistol: Advantages and Disadvantages - 1.
 When - 2.
 Left/right hand procedure - 3.
-Benefits of going for fresh magazine first vs. not. - a.
+Benefits of going for fresh magazine first vs. the partial magazine first - a.
 Fresh magazine first: Used in cases where there is a magazine disconnect in the handgun.
 The advantage is that the gun will be able to fire the last few rounds as long as the magazine is seated in the gun.
-The disadvantage is that the officer will be handling two magazines in one hand under stress. - b.
+The disadvantage is that the officer will be handling two magazines in one hand under stress - b.
 Taking old magazine first: Used in most other cases.
 The advantage is that the motion more closely resembles the motion of a combat reload (commonality of training).
-The disadvantage is that the officer only has one round to shoot during the transition. - c.
+The disadvantage is that the officer only has one round to shoot during the transition - c.
 Stowage of partial magazine - D. Combat Reloading a Semi-Automatic Pistol: Advantages and Disadvantages - 1.
 When - 2.
 Left/right hand procedure - E. Malfunction Clearance - 1.
-TAP-RACK-ASSESS

-2. Unload gun and then reload gun
+TAP-RACK-ASSESS (failure to fire, failure to eject) - 2.
+Unload gun and then reload gun (failure to extract) - a.
+Strip magazine or lock slide to the rear before stripping magazine - b.
+Work slide 2-3 times to eject shell casing - c.
+Place magazine into magazine well